MJ Melendez Player Props: Royals vs. Yankees

-The Kansas City Royals, including MJ Melendez and his .432 slugging percentage over his past 10 games, battle starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, MJ Melendez (.432 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+He had a one-hit showing in his last game (1-for-3) against the Yankees.

 MJ Melendez Game Info & Props vs. the Yankees